 Reactive neuroplasticity is our brain’s natural and indeliberate adaptation to information.
-We react unconsciously to sensory information and insensible experiences: music, colors, sounds, tactile impressions, phenomena.
+We react unconsciously to sensory information and insensible experiences: music, colors, sounds, tactile impressions, and phenomena.
 Whether it negatively or positively processes that information depends upon the content.
-Examples of positive reactions might be a warm bath, delightful company, a child’s laughter.
+Examples of positive reactions might be a warm bath, delightful company, or a child’s laughter.
 An adverse reaction might be rush-hour traffic, disappointment, or a hostile gesture.

-Active neuroplasticity is achieved through intentional cognitive pursuits such as learning, engaging in social interaction, teaching, creating, listening to music—not just hearing it but actively listening to it.
+Active neuroplasticity is achieved through intentional cognitive pursuits such as learning, engaging in social interaction, teaching, creating, or listening to music—not just hearing it but actively listening to it.

 DRNI (deliberate, repetitive neural information) is proactive neuroplasticity—the deliberate repatterning of our neural network utilizing tools and techniques developed for the process.
 Proactive neuroplasticity through DRNI is the most potent and effective means of learning.

-(1) it alleviates symptoms of ‘mental’ disorders and general discomforts that impact our emotional wellbeing and quality of life.
+(1) it alleviates symptoms of ‘mental’ disorders and general discomforts that impact our emotional well-being and quality of life.
 A regimen of DRNI can compensate for and overwhelm decades of irrational and harmful thoughts and behaviors.

 (2) The calculated regimen of repetitive neural input accelerates and consolidates learning.
 It facilitates the pursuit of our personal goals and objectives—eliminating a bad habit, self-transformation—harnessing our intrinsic aptitude for extraordinary living.

 Our brain is in constant flux; it never stops realigning to new information.
-Connections strengthen and weaken, neurons atrophy and others are born, learning replaces unlearning, chemical and electrical energy dissipates and expands, functions shift from one region to another.
+Connections strengthen and weaken, neurons atrophy and others are born, learning replaces unlearning, chemical and electrical energy dissipates and expands, and functions shift from one region to another.
 Proactively stimulating our brain with deliberate, repetitive neural information accelerates and consolidates the process; there is a correlated change in thought, behavior, and perspective, becoming habitual and spontaneous over time.